alberttheprince/rpemotes-reborn/README.md

 exports["rpemotes-reborn"]:getWalkstyle() -- Gets walk style of player, used to detect certain walk. useful for applying effects while doing certain walks like tripping or other "funny" effects. exports["rpemotes-reborn"]:setWalkstyle(name, force) -- name = "move_m@alien" or any other, force = optional bool.
-Lets you set or force a walk style, useful for scripts like retrieving a style before drinking and restoring it after sobering up. exports["rpemotes-reborn"]:toggleWalkstyle(bool, message) -- bool to allow the user to change their walkstyle in the menu or not / message to show the user (optional, default is :"You are unable to change your walking style right now.")"
+Lets you set or force a walk style, useful for scripts like retrieving a style before drinking and restoring it after sobering up. exports["rpemotes-reborn"]:toggleWalkstyle(bool, message) -- bool to allow the user to change their walkstyle in the menu or not / message to show the user (optional, default is :"You are unable to change your walking style right now.")" exports["rpemotes-reborn"]:GetEmoteCatalog() -- Returns the merged emote list (emotes, shared, expressions, walks, emojis)
 ```

+`GetEmoteCatalog()` is a client export intended for external menu resources.
+It
+returns `nil, "catalog_not_ready"` until the animation list has been converted,
+then a cached list (rebuilt only when the list is reconverted), so it is safe to
+call repeatedly.
+The result is a flat array of every emote, shared emote,
+expression, walk and emoji.
+Each entry carries `name` and `emoteType` plus the
+internal fields the conversion pass produced (`dict`, `anim`, `label`,
+`scenario`, `AnimationOptions`, ...); emoji entries carry `name`, `emoteType` and
+`emoji` (the glyph).
+The shape mirrors rpemotes' internal data, so consumers adapt
+it to their own view model.

 Having issues with players using emotes when/where they're not supposed to?
 Use the following where needed.
 This would be somewhere like if you want to disable emotes in jail or when someone is handcuffed/escorted.
 We've also added one for blocking emote cancels!